-They are also very useful for remote workers.
+Using a VPN is one of the best tips for working remotely.
 For example, a VPN gives you protection when using public wifi services, ensuring your security details won’t be compromised.
 If you are travelling in countries where certain websites and social media platforms are blocked, then a VPN can give you access to them.

 ExpressVPN is recognised as a top global VPN provider, and is our go-to option.